-Cosponsored by Penn’s American Sign Language Program, Department of Linguistics.
+Cosponsored by Penn’s American Sign Language Program in the Department of Linguistics and the Deaf-Hearing Communication Centre.

 Erin Moriarty Harrelson was appointed Assistant Professor in Deaf Studies at Gallaudet University in Fall of 2019, arriving there from Edinburgh, Scotland, where she had been a research fellow on a major deaf mobilities project across international borders.
 Her research interests are cultural anthropology, human geography, and applied linguistics.
 She is particularly interested in the study of deaf tourist mobilities, multilingual and multimodal language practices, language ideologies, deaf spaces, and ethnographic research methods.
 She has conducted ethnographic research in Southeast Asia since 2009.
 In 2014, Moriarty Harrelson was one of six people selected as a member of the first cohort of the Fulbright-National Geographic Digital Storytelling Fellowship.
 She has conducted ethnographic research in Cambodia since 2012, and her current research project focuses on deaf tourist mobilities and translanguaging in Indonesia.
 She holds a PhD in Anthropology from American University, an MA in Communications from Johns Hopkins University, and a BA in Anthropology and Art History from Smith College.